 How will the information in this document be used?

-- this study does not look at whether sites are available or viable for future housing development (see the Land Availability Assessment (LAA) for further assessment)
+- this study does not look at whether sites are available or viable for future housing development (see the Housing for further assessment)

 - the site boundaries do not take into account landownership and may be altered for the purposes of a planning application or Local Plan allocation